METEO 3 Lesson 13 Images

 Text description of the equation describing temperature advection in one dimension image.

 The image illustrates a concept in thermodynamics involving temperature gradients and wind speed.
-On the left, a color gradient bar shows colors from blue to red labeled with temperatures: 50°, 52°, 54°, and 56°.
-A black arrow labeled "U" points horizontally along the gradient, indicating wind speed.
-A white point labeled "P" sits on the gradient, pointing to a graph in the upper left.
-The graph plots temperature against time, showing a downward curve in red.
-To the right, a mathematical expression is displayed: ∂T/∂t = -U × ∂T/∂x.
-Text annotations in red and blue provide explanations, with blue text linked to the arrow and labeled "the negative of the wind speed times..." and purple text stating "...the temperature gradient."
-Red text above states "The change in temperature over some time interval equals..."
+On the left, a color gradient bar shows colors from purple to red, in rainbow order, labeled with temperatures: 50°, 52°, 54°, 56°, and 58°, coinciding with the colors.
+The color colors like purple and blue have the lower temperatures, temperatures increase heading toward red.
+A black arrow labeled "U" points horizontally along the gradient, indicating wind speed, moving toward the warmer colors.
+A white point labeled "P" sits on the gradient, pointing to a graph in the upper left of the image.
+The graph plots temperature against time, showing a downward curve in red, showing a decrease in temperature over time.
+To the right, a mathematical expression is displayed: .
+Text annotations in red, blue, and purple provide explanations, with blue text linked to the arrow and labeled "the negative of the wind speed times..." , pointing at the in the equation.
+The purple text stating "...the temperature gradient.", pointing to the in the equation.
+And the red text stating "The change in temperature over some time interval equals...", pointing to the in the equation.

 Computer Model Errors